 There are several ways to trigger a configuration backup.
 For devices with a command line interface, it’s usually done by having a scripted session that logs into the device using a standard protocol such as SSH.
 The script issues the appropriate command to copy the configuration back to the central configuration management system.

-You’ll need a suitable administrator account on your devices so the script can log into them.
+You’ll need a suitable administrator account on your devices, so the script can log into them.
 This inherently represents a serious security risk.
-So the security of the central server is important.
+So, the security of the central server is important.

 Using a third party can help with automating backups because it tends to scale better, and will in general have already solved these security problems.
 A network configuration backup tool allows you to maintain up-to-date device configuration backups even as they change without having to spend the time doing it manually.
 Learn more about how providers like Auvik can boost your IT team’s efficiency by automating and simplifying network management.

 I use network device configuration files for several important things, not just rebuilding a device after a failure.

 The first use case is reporting.
-If the configuration management tool does a comparison between yesterday’s backup and today’s, it can immediately show you all of the devices that changed and exactly what the changes were.
+If the configuration management tool does a comparison between yesterday’s backup and today’s, it can immediately show you all the devices that changed and exactly what the changes were.

 Is somebody making unauthorized changes to your devices?
 This is the easiest way to see it.
 And, if you’re using unique per-user login credentials, you can often see who made the change.

 You can also see whether a scheduled change didn’t happen.

 One of the things that I use a configuration management tool to do is to create bulk changes.
 This is a highly useful benefit of configuration management tools.
 Suppose I need to change the administrator passwords on all my devices because somebody has left the organization (or because I think the password might have leaked).
 The tool is already logging into every device on a scheduled basis, so pushing out changes is an easy capability to add.